canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 - `message`: a custom message string we will communicate through a warning or error event (depending if we will retry or not the call)

-- `fallbackOnLastTry`: When set to `true` and if we are doing or last try or retry (to be sure you can set `noRetry` to true), we will try to fallback to another quality, which might have a different license.
+- `fallbackOnLastTry`: When set to `true` and if we are doing our last try or retry (to be sure you can set `noRetry` to `true`), we will try to fall back to another quality, which might have a different license.

   This is only useful for contents which have a different license depending on the quality (for example having different rights for 4k video content than for 480p video content).